Age-Related Macular Degeneration

 Monitor any changes in your vision.
 If you notice any changes, report them to your eye doctor immediately.

-- Eat a variety of foods, including fish and colorful vegetables.
+Eat a variety of foods, including fish and colourful vegetables.
 A healthy lifestyle with a balanced diet may help slow or prevent dry AMD from advancing into later stages.

 Intermediate AMD or Late-Stage AMD: AREDS and AREDS2